Vegan King Cake

 - 1/2 teaspoon vanilla extract

-- In a small saucepan, combine the milk, salt, and sugar.
+- In a small saucepan, combine the milk and sugar.
 Heat over medium until the mixture just begins to bubble around the edges.
 You want it to be about the temperature of bath water around 100-110 degrees.
 Any hotter and it will ruin your yeast.
-Take off of heat, stir in the yeast, and set aside for 5 minutes.
+Take off of heat, stir in the yeast, and set aside for 5 minutes to let the yeast activate and bubble a little.

 - In the bowl of a stand mixer with the paddle attachment, add in 3 cups of the flour and the salt.
 With the mixer on low, pour the milk mixture into the flour mixture and mix until just combined.

 - Add in the vegan egg replacers and continue to mix on low until a shaggy dough begins to form.

 - Put on the dough hook and leave the stand mixer running to knead for about 8 minutes on low speed.
 You can also do this with your hands if desired.
 Every couple of minutes, stop the mixer, taking the dough off of the hook, reposition it, and restart the kneading on low speed.
 Once done kneading, the dough should be elastic and neither sticky nor wet at all.
 If it’s a bit sticky, add just a touch more flour in.
 I never need to do this step but just in case.

 - Form the dough into a ball and place it into a large, well greased bowl.
 Turn the dough a few times so it’s very lightly coated in oil all around.
 Cover bowl and let sit in a warm spot for 1 1/2 hours.
 It should roughly double in size.
+The results are a thick and rather dense dough.

 - When the dough is nearly done rising, making the filling by simply mixing together the brown sugar, cinnamon, and vegan butter.
 Set aside until ready to use.